 Students in the Supported Learning Program work with a program instructor for an hour a week to develop academic and organization skills.
 They also come for five hours a week of supervised study hall.
 The program monitors their progress throughout the semester, based on goals they set at the start.

-Nice feature: There are weekly group meetings for students with ADHD and
+Nice feature: There are weekly group meetings for students with ADHD and challenges with

 13. Marist College; Poughkeepsie, New York